alanfgh/docs/en/tutorials-and-examples/blog/blog.rst

     INSERT INTO posts (title,body,created)
         VALUES ('Title strikes back', 'This is really exciting!
 Not.', NOW());

-The choices on table and column names are not arbitrary.
-If you follow CakePHP's database naming conventions, and CakePHP's class naming conventions (both outlined in :doc:`/getting-started/cakephp-conventions`), you'll be able to take advantage of a lot of free functionality and avoid configuration.
+The choices for table and column names are not arbitrary.
+If you follow CakePHP's conventions for naming databases and classes (outlined in :doc:`/getting-started/cakephp-conventions`), you'll be able to take advantage of a lot of free functionality and avoid configuration.
 CakePHP is flexible enough to accommodate even the worst legacy